top of page

 Mrs Ball’s & the Taste of the Table

+There’s something special about the staples that lived permanently in the pantry.
 Mrs Ball’s Chutney isn’t just a condiment — it’s part of the meal.
 On wors, on sandwiches, with stews, or alongside a roast.
 That sweet-and-spicy balance is instantly recognisable and deeply comforting.
+It’s the flavour that quietly ties meals together — just like it did back home.

 For Those Missing Home — and Those Discovering It

+Not everyone who shops at Taste of Africa grew up with these foods — and that’s part of the magic.
+For some, it’s about reconnecting with memories.
+For others, it’s about discovering something new, authentic, and full of story.
 African food is bold, honest, and full of heart — and once you try it, it tends to stay with you.

 A Little Piece of Home, Right Here in NZ